Pupil Premium – South Shore Academy

 Pupil Premium was created to tackle ‘educational inequality’ and is allocated to schools ‘in addition’ to their budget.

 Schools are encouraged by the Department for Education to use the money to ‘narrow the gap’ in attainment between students in receipt of Free School Meals or those who are ‘Looked After’ as nationally there is a disparity between their attainment at GCSE and their peers.

-Please click on the link below for the 2019/20 Pupil Premium Impact Report and the 2020/21 Strategy Report.
+Please click on the links below for the 2020/21 Pupil Premium Impact Report and the 2021/22 Strategy.